 “Always be joyful.
 Never stop praying” (1 Thes.
 5:16-17).

-Parents and guardians as schools re-open in-person and online.
-Frontline caregivers.
-Our congregation, community, area church’s and businesses.
-Those grieving lost loved ones, friends, and co-workers.
-Those in the military: Anthony A., Cpt.
+Remember our friends and family in the military including Anthony A., Cpt.
 Laura C, Cpt.
 Sean C, Pvt.
 William C, US Army, 2nd Lt Michael C, USAF, S. Sgt.
 Richard E, and those suffering from a traumatic head injury.